vandabbin/nvidia-fan-control-linux/README.md

 fan-control.sh pcurve &
 ```

-Currently to adjust Fan Curve settings you must manually edit the script.
+Currently to adjust Fan Curve settings you must manually edit the 'Configurable Settings' section of the script.
-I want to eventually load it from a config file but haven't bothered yet.
+I want to eventually load it from a seperate config file but haven't bothered yet.

 Example of Info Screen: